robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 * For Javascript, try [CamanJS](http://camanjs.com/)
 * For other languages, have a look for an [ImageMagick wrapper](https://www.imagemagick.org/script/develop.php), or just have a Google and see what most other people use

 Once you've found and installed a library, start by using it to simply read your image file.
-It will only take 1 or 2 lines of code to load your image and print its height and width, but doing so will ensure you've got your image processing library installed correctly, and help you get familiar with its documentation.
+It will only take 1 or 2 lines of code to load your image and print its height and width, but doing so will ensure you've got the library installed correctly, and help you get familiar with its documentation.

 At the end of this section, your program should print output that looks something like: